Vilsandi: History

 In 1703, a ship owned by Dutchman Johann Doll ran aground and sank in the Baltic Sea.
 Doll managed to get ashore to a nearby island and named the island “Felsland” meaning rocky island.
 He stayed to live there and, over time, Doll's farm became known in Estonian as Tolli talu (farm) and Felsland became known as Vilsandi.

 Due to its location alongside a maritime trade route, it was important to seafaring nations that Vilsandi have some shelter for shipwreck survivors.
 This was especially important to the Russian Tsar and the first shelter on the island was built in 1806.
 This was followed by the construction of a 37-meter high lighthouse in 1809.
-A lifesaving station was built beside the lighthouse in 1859 and a telegraph line was installed in 1883, primarily to communicate news about ships running aground.
+A lifesaving station was built beside the lighthouse in 1859, and a telegraph line was installed in 1883, primarily to communicate news about ships running aground.

 The earliest known family settled on Vilsandi in 1826 and in 1896 this family took the surname of Mänder.
 Over time, as the letter “ä” was not familiar to the various non-Estonian seamen in the area, some family members changed Mänder to Mender because it was easier to spell.
 By 1860, 18 families lived on the island.
 In 1934 a census recorded that 32 families and 169 people lived on Vilsandi, sustained mainly by fishing (flounder, cod, salmon) and seafaring.
 The surrounding ocean is shallow with some depths to 22 m.
 In 1931 a seabird museum was built on Vilsandi and before World War II (1939–1945) there were about 200 permanent residents on the island and about 3,000 – 5,000 tourists that would visit during the summer months.

-In 1870, the British ship Admiral ran aground near Vilsandi and many barrels of a new product, petroleum – the oil economy didn't exist yet – washed ashore and were used for fuel at Vilsandi's lighthouse and island homes, replacing firewood and flax oil.
+In 1870, the British ship Admiral ran aground near Vilsandi and many barrels of a new product, petroleum – the oil economy did not exist yet – washed ashore and were used for fuel at Vilsandi's lighthouse and island homes, replacing firewood and flax oil.

-Artur Toom (1884–1942) was appointed to manage Vilsandi's lighthouse in 1906 and he was instrumental in having the small Vaika islands just northwest of Vilsandi designated as a maritime bird reserve in 1910.
+Artur Toom (1884–1942) was appointed to manage Vilsandi's lighthouse in 1906, and he was instrumental in having the small Vaika islands, just northwest of Vilsandi, designated as a maritime bird reserve in 1910.
 The islands comprise a sensitive marine ecosystem used by a multitude of migratory birds as breeding and nesting grounds.